wduquette/molt/notes/journal.md

 *   MoltList should maybe be a newtype with helper methods.
     *   Or, possibly, Value should have additional helper methods and `From<T>` implementations, e.g., `From<&MoltValue>`, `From<&Vec<String>>`
+*   Question: What would it take to implement core `molt` in `no_std` mode, now that the `alloc` crate exists?
+    *   Is this a reasonable goal?
+    *   Would allow Molt to be used in embedded code.

 ### 2019-07-06 (Saturday)
 *   Reworking the `Value` internals